 Eligible performers may apply for the MAIN Scholarship or NJNJ Scholarship.
 There are two separate processes for each.

 The Mid-Atlantic Indoor Network is proud to present a scholarship program to those performers who wish to continue their pursuit of academic excellence.
-In 2018, MAIN is offering four scholarships.
-Any member unit is invited to select one participant to apply for this scholarship.
-The unit must be a member of the Mid-Atlantic Indoor Network in good standing and must attend the Mid-Atlantic Indoor Network Championships on April 21st, 2018 at South Brunswick HS.
+In 2020, MAIN will be offering several scholarships.
+Any member unit is invited to select one participant to apply for these scholarships.
+The unit must be a member of the Mid-Atlantic Indoor Network in good standing.
 Participants must be high school seniors, or students enrolled at an Institution of higher learning.
-A scholarship committee comprised of unit directors and instructors will review each application and select those candidates who demonstrate academic excellence, leadership qualities, and personal achievements.
+A scholarship committee composed of unit directors and instructors will review each application and select those candidates who demonstrate academic excellence, leadership qualities, and personal achievements.

 Because Charlie loved the activity so much, the family has established a scholarship in Charlie’s memory, the Charles J. Weir Memorial Scholarship.
 This scholarship is in dedication to his loyalty and commitment to the activity and to the development of all performers within the activity.

 The Mid-Atlantic Indoor Network would like to honor one of the most influential and dedicated founders of our circuit.
 Virginia Kraft is one of the founders of MAIN and has helped the organization grow and thrive for 20 years.
 Ginny is an amazing leader and fierce competitor.
 She consistently leads by example and is well respected in the color guard community.
 It is not only Ginny’s tremendous success that makes her so well respected.
 It is her dedication to her students and to the organization that has provided us all an opportunity to grow and compete on levels that were previously unavailable to color guards in our region.
 Her immense love of the activity and leadership is inspiring to us all.